Panamanian Steam tanker

 |Notes on event|

-At 12.39 hours on 22 Jan 1942, U-66 fired two stern torpedoes at an unescorted steamer, which broke in two and sank within one minute after being hit twice.
-The vessel was probably Olympic, which was reported missing after leaving Curaçao.
+At 12.39 hours on 22 January 1942 U-66 fired two stern torpedoes at an unescorted steamer about 70 miles south of Cape Hatteras, which broke in two and sank within one minute after being hit twice on its starboard side.
+The vessel was probably Olympic, which was reported missing when she failed to arrive in Baltimore on 22 January 1942.

 If you can help us with any additional information on this vessel then please contact us.